Explore the Wonders of Kenya

 Electricity

-Socket outlets are almost universally the British three rectangular pin variety 230V/50Hz.
+Socket outlets are almost universally the British three rectangular pin variety, 230V/50Hz.
 Most good lodges provide universal adaptors, although we always recommend bringing your own.

 Login